UCONN-ITAC/itac-docs/docs/Training/3-Technical-Writing/Style.md

 ### Spacing

-Insert a space between the number and the unit, except for degree symbols:
+Insert a space between the number and the unit, except for degree and percent symbols:

 | Correct | Incorrect |
 |---------|-----------|